ramenguy99/xpg/ROADMAP.md

 Build:
 - [ ] Mac support
+- [ ] Enable wayland in GLFW after merging this patch to the fix the build on manylinux: https://github.com/glfw/glfw/pull/2649

+Maintenance:
+- [ ] Add simple unit tests, pytest with a specific python version?
+Use lavapipe for rendering tests?

 Docs:
 - [ ] Doc comments and documentation website

+C++:
+- [ ] Cleanup platform stuff (file IO and threading)
+    - maybe pickup a small filesystem library?
+    - maybe pickup a small utf8 library too for strings/paths?
+- [ ] Cleanup apps
+    - [ ] Embed shaders somehow?
+    - [ ] Run with syncrhonization validation and GPU based validation
+        - [ ] Completely switch to syncrhonization 2 for submission?
+Probably need to fix barriers for submit and present at COLOR_ATTACHMENT_OUTPUT stage

 Python:
 - [ ] glslang bindings for compiling and reflection